-- (3) Reflects adjustment to give effect to the issuance of shares of Class A common stock in exchange for LLC Interests from the selling stockholders and an equivalent number of shares of Class B common stock (which shares will be immediately cancelled).
+- (3) Reflects adjustment to give effect to the issuance of 7,856,373 shares of Class A common stock in exchange for (i) 3,637,501 LLC Interests from the Continuing Equity Owners participating in this offering as selling stockholders and an equivalent number of shares of Class B common stock (which shares will be immediately cancelled) and (ii) 4,218,872 shares of Class C common stock held by the selling stockholders.
 As the selling shareholders will be selling the aforementioned shares of Class A common stock in this offering, there will be no impact to additional paid-in capital subsequent to the conversion other than the reclassification of noncontrolling interests.
-Additionally, reflects the adjustment to give effect to the issuance of shares of newly issued Class A common stock, the proceeds of which will be used by us to purchase an equivalent number of LLC Interests. - (4) Each of the noncontrolling interests represent ownership interests of Continuing Equity Owners which became noncontrolling interests with respect to Shift4 Payments, Inc. upon consummation of the Transactions and IPO, and were initially reclassified based upon the historical basis of such interests.
+Additionally, reflects the adjustment to give effect to the issuance of 2,000,000 shares of newly issued Class A common stock, the proceeds of which will be used by us to purchase an equivalent number of LLC Interests. - (4) Each of the noncontrolling interests represent ownership interests of Continuing Equity Owners which became noncontrolling interests with respect to Shift4 Payments, Inc. upon consummation of the Transactions and IPO, and were initially reclassified based upon the historical basis of such interests.

-Upon completion of this offering, assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock, Shift4 Payments, Inc. will own % of the economic interest of Shift4 Payments, LLC and will report a noncontrolling interest of % related to the interests in Shift4 Payments, LLC held by the Continuing Equity Owners.
-If the underwriters exercise their option to purchase additional shares of Class A common stock in full, the economic interest held by the noncontrolling interest would be approximately %.
+Upon completion of this offering, assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock, Shift4 Payments, Inc. will own 55.6% of the economic interest of Shift4 Payments, LLC and will report a noncontrolling interest of 44.4% related to the interests in Shift4 Payments, LLC held by the Continuing Equity Owners.
+If the underwriters exercise their option to purchase additional shares of Class A common stock in full, the economic interest held by the noncontrolling interest ownld be approximately 43.6%.